Eumaios1212/Zano-Solo-Mining-Guide/solo_mining_amd_no_kernel_change-2-4-23.md

 ## Step 1: AMD Driver Installation

 Since Ubuntu doesn't come with AMD's OpenCL driver, which is necessary for mining, you'll need to install that.
-But it also requires ****very**** specific AMD driver software (22.40).
-We have found no other that successfully installs.
+But it also requires ****very**** specific AMD driver software (22.40): we've found no other that successfully installs.

 1. First, we must get the driver installer itself.
 Go to your Downloads directory and give the following commands: